keeweb/keeweb/CONTRIBUTING.md

 All of KeeWeb translations are contributed by community.
 To improve a translation or add a missing one, join our project on [OneSky](https://keeweb.oneskyapp.com).

+## PR

+We would be happy to support you if you decide to post, blog, or review the project, or provide any other king of PR.
+Please [contact the developer](mailto:antelle.net@gmail.com) if you have anything to share.
+You can also poke us on [Twitter](https://twitter.com/kee_web).